vratidc/vratidc.github.io/_projects/20_YeriOram.md

 <br>

 ## Experimental Study
 As part of the larger research work on "Understanding the Grammar of VR Storytelling", a study was conducted, focusing of the visual cues in 360 narratives.
-The Points-of-views and Cenre-of-Interests of 20 participants watching the 360 video were analysed, to gathers insights on visual cues, and propose guidelines for VR film-makers.
+The Points-of-views and Cenre-of-Interests of 20 participants watching the 360 video were analysed, to gather insights regarding visual cues, and accordingly propose guidelines for VR film-makers.

 <br>